Kuuuube/Misc_Scripts/scripts_and_programs/random_dict_picker/README.md

 - Pressing enter will reveal the value.

-- Optionally, you may input any args to update the program state.
+- Optionally, at the `:` you may input any args to update the program state.

 - Pressing enter again will show the next key.